O. J. Simpson: Buffalo Bills

-Simpson gained more than 1,000 rushing yards for each of his next three seasons.
+Simpson gained over 1,000 rushing yards in each of the next three seasons.
 He did not lead the league in rushing in 1974, but did cross the 1,000-yard barrier despite a knee injury.
 In game 11 of 1974, he passed Ken Willard as the rushing leader among active players, a position he maintained until his retirement more than five seasons later.
 Simpson also made his first and only playoff appearance during the 1974 season.
 In a divisional game against the Pittsburgh Steelers, Simpson rushed for 49 yards on 15 attempts and caught a touchdown pass, but the Bills lost the game 32–14.
 Simpson won the rushing title again in 1975, rushing for 1,817 yards and 16 touchdowns.
 He also had a career-high 426 receiving yards and seven receiving touchdowns that season.

-Simpson once again led the league in rushing in 1976, rushing for 1,503 yards and eight touchdowns.
+Simpson again led the league in rushing in 1976, rushing for 1,503 yards and eight touchdowns.
 He had the best game of his career during that season's Thanksgiving game against the Detroit Lions on November 25.
 In that game, Simpson rushed for a then-record 273 yards on 29 attempts and scored two touchdowns.
-Despite Simpson's performance, the Bills would lose the game 27–14.
+Despite Simpson's performance, the Bills lost the game 27–14.

-A low light that season came during a game against the Patriots a few weeks earlier when defensive end Mel Lunsford and several other Patriots defenders stuffed the superstar running back for no gain but as Simpson tried to continue driving forward Lunsford bodyslammed him to the ground.
-Simpson got up and punched Lunsford which prompted Lunsford to swing back.
-Bills offensive lineman Reggie McKenzie then jumped on Lunsford's back but Lunsford bent down and flung McKenzie over his head and went back to swinging at Simpson before a melee of the two teams stopped the fight and ended up in a pile on the field.
-Lunsford and Simpson were both ejected from the game as the Patriots solid defense persisted with New England going on to win 20–10 on their way to finishing the 1976 season 11–3.
+A low light that season came during a game against the New England Patriots a few weeks earlier when defensive end Mel Lunsford and several other Patriots defenders stuffed the superstar running back for no gain.
+Still, as Simpson tried to continue driving forward, Lunsford bodyslammed him to the ground.
+Simpson got up and punched Lunsford, which prompted Lunsford to swing back.
+Bills offensive lineman Reggie McKenzie then jumped on Lunsford's back.
+Still, Lunsford bent down and flung McKenzie over his head.
+He went back to swinging at Simpson before a melee of the two teams stopped the fight and ended up in a pile on the field.
+Lunsford and Simpson were ejected from the game as the Patriots' solid defense persisted, with New England winning 20–10 to finish the 1976 season 11–3.
 The Bills finished 2–12.

-Simpson played in only seven games in 1977, as his season was cut short by injury.
+Simpson played only seven games in 1977 due to injury.